samvera/hyrax/README.md

 rails generate hyrax:work MovingImage
 ```

-Namespaces can be included in the work My::MovingImage by adding the path.
+If your applications requires your work type to be namespaced, namespaces can be included in the by adding a slash to the model name which creates a new class called `MovingImage` within the `My` namespace:

 ```
 rails generate hyrax:work My/MovingImage